leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 Atliq_Curtains (IR%: 255.34%):

-Atliq_Curtains secure a position in the top 5 with a noteworthy IR% of 255.34%.
+Atliq_Curtains secured a position in the top 5 with a noteworthy IR% of 255.34%.
 Focus on creating visually appealing displays and marketing materials for Curtains to enhance customer engagement.
 Consider introducing themed promotions or collaborations to increase the product's visibility.

 Atliq_Home_Essential_8_Product_Combo (IR%: 183.33%):

 While slightly lower in IR%, the Atliq_Home_Essential_8_Product_Combo maintains a solid performance at 183.33%.
-Explore avenues to upsell or cross-sell additional items within the Home Essential Combo, providing customers with a comprehensive solution and potentially increasing the average transaction value.6.
-What is the total revenue generated by all Atliq stores.
+Explore avenues to upsell or cross-sell additional items within the Home Essential Combo, providing customers with a comprehensive solution and potentially increasing the average transaction value.

-6. What is the total revenue generated by all Atliq stores.
+6. What is the total revenue generated by all Atliq stores?

-The total revenue generated by all Atliq stores reached an impressive 488,561,338, showcasing the substantial financial impact and overall success of Atliq stores during the specified period.
+The total revenue generated by all Atliq stores reached an impressive ₹488,561,338, showcasing the substantial financial impact and overall success of Atliq stores during the specified period.

 Impressive Financial Impact:

-The total revenue generated by all Atliq stores stands at a remarkable 488,561,338.
+The total revenue generated by all Atliq stores stands at a remarkable ₹488,561,338.
 This figure signifies the collective financial performance of Atliq stores during the specified period.

 Overall Success Indicator: